Skip to main content

 3. DEFINITIONS

-1. Advertisement: The dissemination of information about a service, product, or program, through print, electronic, broadcast, or any other form of communication.
+1. Advertisement: The dissemination of information about a service, product, or program through print, electronic, broadcast, or other forms of communication.

-2. Approval Locations: Designated college locations responsible for approval and stamping of advertisements and posted material.
+2. Approval Locations: college locations responsible for approving and stamping advertisements and posted materials.

-3. College Community: College faculty, staff, trustees, students, registered student organizations, college organizations, board members of college entities, and persons who use college facilities or provides services to college facilities.
+3. College Community: faculty, staff, trustees, students, registered student organizations, college entities, and anyone using or providing services to college facilities.

-4. Commercial Materials: Materials intended in whole or in part for the financial profit of a person, organization, or institution.
+4. Commercial Materials: materials intended to create financial profit for a person, organization, or institution.

-5. Entity: Any group or person, regardless of their affiliation with the college community, seeking to post any materials or advertisement on college For this policy, a student organization is considered an entity.
+5. Entity: any group or person, regardless of their association with the college community, wanting to post any materials or advertisements on college property.
+This includes student organizations.

-8. Posted Materials: Any printed, written, painted, photographic, or other display conveying an idea that is produced or reproduced and is affixed or displayed in or on any college building or property.
+8. Posted Materials: any printed, written, painted, photographic, or other display that presents an idea and is attached or displayed on college buildings or properties.

-9. Posting: Attaching, hanging, or displaying material on property owned or controlled by SLCC.
+9. Posting: the act of attaching, hanging, or displaying material on property owned or controlled by the college.

-10. Student Organizations: A group of SLCC students who are established and organized for religious, political, educational, economic, social, or another lawful purpose which is registered, approved and compliant with the college's Thayne Center office requirements.
+10. Student Organizations: groups of SLCC students established and organized for religious, political, educational, economic, social, or other lawful purposes and registered, approved, and compliant with college requirements.

 4. PROCEDURE

-2. Materials may not be disapproved due to the content unless the posting or advertisement contains defamatory, obscene, or other unlawful expressions.
-Such materials containing possible unlawful expression must be reviewed by the college legal office before a posting determination is made.
+2. Materials will be approved unless the content contains defamatory, obscene, or other unlawful expressions.
+Such materials must be reviewed by a college legal representative before a formal decision to approve the material for posting is made.

 4. Materials without a date stamp may not be posted.

-5. Once posting approval has been received, materials must only be posted in authorized locations.
+5. Once approved, materials must only be posted in approved locations identified in the Facilities Posting Procedure.

 3. Length of Posting and Removal

-1. Posted materials may be posted for up to 14 calendar days and must be removed within 24 hours or the next business day after the event or date stamp expires.
+1. Posted materials may be posted for up to 14 calendar days and must be removed within three business days after the event or date stamp expires.

 4. Requirements for Advertisements or Posted Materials

-1. General Requirements for Postings at all SLCC locations:
+1. General List of What is Needed to Post Approved Materials at all SLCC locations:

 1. A posting or advertisement must clearly identify the sponsoring entity on the advertisement or posting.

-2. A visible expiration date shall be stamped by the college on all posted materials.
+2. A visible expiration date will be stamped by the college on all posted materials.

-3. Posted materials shall be affixed in designated locations in a manner appropriate to the display space.
+3. Posted materials will be attached in approved locations in a manner appropriate to the display space.

-4. Duplicate postings on the same board or in the same designated area are not allowed and may be removed.
+4. Duplicate postings on the same board or in the same approved area are not allowed and may be removed.

 5. Advertised or posted materials must not: